-Prestress Losses in AASHTO LRFD (continued
+Prestress Losses in AASHTO LRFD (continued)

-• Elastic Gain (continued)
+Elastic Gain (continued)

-- Reducing the total prestress loss by the value of the elastic gain results in higher final stress in the prestressing steel after losses. - The higher final stress results in fewer needed strands. - At the time the new prestress loss method was developed, the research scope was to determine the losses and did not include investigating the load factor for live load. - The new prestress losses method was incorporated in AASHTO LRFD and the 0.8 load factor remained unchanged even though its development was associated with a specific prestress losses method.
+- Reducing the total prestress loss by the value of the elastic gain results in higher final stress in the prestressing steel after losses. - The higher final stress results in fewer needed strands. - At the time the new prestress loss method was developed, the research scope was to determine the losses and did not include investigating the load factor for live load. - The new prestress losses method was incorporated in AASHTO LRFD and the 0.8 load factor remained unchanged even though its development assumed the pre-2005 prestress losses method.